Difficulty Swallowing Specialist

 When you try to eat, do you feel like food gets stuck in your throat, making it hard to swallow?
 Difficulty swallowing is known as dysphagia — and it doesn’t have to interfere with your life.
 The board-certified gastroenterologists at Capitol Gastro diagnose the cause of dysphagia, so you can get back to enjoying meals like you used to.
-Call one of the convenient locations in Austin, Cedar Park, Georgetown, and Dripping Springs, Texas, or book a consultation online today.
+Call one of the convenient locations in Austin, Cedar Park, Georgetown, and Dripping Springs, Texas.

 Dysphagia is the medical term for difficulty swallowing.
 A digestive disorder, dysphagia gives you the sensation that food or liquids are getting stuck in your pharynx, the back of your throat.
 Difficulty swallowing is different than a lump in your throat (globus sensation), where you have no trouble swallowing, but feel like something is stuck in your throat.

 Left untreated, difficulty swallowing can lead to malnourishment by making it difficult to eat.
 The condition may also cause you to inhale, or aspirate, food or liquids, which may lead to pneumonia or chronic lung disease.